Therapy Contract

 Do you have a comment or concern about this service?

 Please make contact as soon as possible with your therapist to advise them of any dissatisfaction.
 Unfortunately, there may be times where we do not agree on something, and I will do my best to support you and encourage you.
 If however, you feel that I have done something wrong or if I have upset you in anyway, please know that this was never my intention.
 If I ever do anything to upset you, I would like to know so that I have the opportunity to discuss this with you and to ensure that I do not repeat the action in the future.
-If you feel able to, please speak to me during the session if anything upsets you, or alternatively you contact me on the details provided.
+If you feel able to, please speak to me during the session if anything upsets you, or alternatively you can contact me on the details provided.

 If you are at risk of harming yourself or need urgent help: